wakatime/sublime-wakatime/README.md

 sublime-wakatime
 ================

-Fully automatic time tracking for Sublime Text 2 & 3.
+Sublime Text 2 & 3 plugin to quantify your coding using https://wakatime.com/.

 Installation
 ------------